 “We may be sitting on one of the most widely available and cost effective therapeutic modalities that ever existed.
 Systematically, this could be like taking a pill.
 Listening to music seems to be able to change brain functioning to the same extent as medication, in many circumstances.” —Gabe Turow, Co-author of Music, Science, and the Rhythmic Brain: Cultural and Clinical Implications.

-15. Listen to hypnosis recordings
+Anxiety Management Activity #15: Listen to hypnosis recordings

 Hypnosis and guided meditation recordings are extremely well suited to help with stress and anxiety because they are based on helping you relax.
 I’ve used hypnosis as one of my tools to help reduce my clients’ anxiety for decades.